ansible-collections/cisco.ios/docs/cisco.ios.ios_l3_interfaces_module.rst

 -----

 .. note::
-   - Tested against Cisco IOSv Version 15.2 on VIRL.
+   - Tested against Cisco IOSv Version 15.6.
+   - Using deleted state without config will delete all l3 attributes from all the interfaces.